 H-1B: This visa category applies to individuals who are hired to perform services in a specialty occupation.
 The employer files the H petition with the Department of Homeland Security.
 Hs are employer-specific, job-specific, salary-specific, and time-specific.

 I-9 Employment Eligibility Verification: All individuals employed in the United States are required to complete an I-9, on or before their first day of employment.
 The form is used to establish identity and employment eligibility.
-The form includes a list of the acceptable documents.
+The form includes a List of Acceptable Documents.

 I-20: Certificate of Eligibility for Nonimmigrant (F-1) Student Status.
 The form is issued by a sponsoring institution and it allows an individual to apply for an F-1 visa.
 The I-20 identifies the length of stay.